 Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Let's be honest for a moment: you can't visit Paris without saying hello to the Iron Lady.
-Since 1889, it's the undisputed symbol of the City of Lights, and with over 7 million visitors a year, it's also one of the busiest.
+Since 1889, it has been the undisputed symbol of the City of Lights, and with over 7 million visitors a year, it is also one of the busiest.
+After dozens of visits, hikes, elevator rides, rain and sun, I have compiled for you in this guide everything you really need to know for 2026.

-After dozens of visits, hikes, elevator rides, rain, and sun, I've compiled everything you really need to know for 2026 in this guide.
-We'll talk about everything: how to get tickets when the official website crashes (or simply says there's no room), why you're not allowed to bring a large bag this year, which direction is best to arrive from to get the perfect photo, and whether it's worth investing in the restaurants inside.
-This guide summarizes the most practical and up-to-date information about the Eiffel Tower for 2026: tickets, directions, opening hours and tips for Israeli tourists.
+We'll talk about everything: how to get tickets when the official website crashes, why you're not allowed to come with a large bag this year, which direction is best to arrive from to get the perfect photo, and whether it's worth investing in the restaurants inside.

 • Tickets: It is recommended to book two months in advance.
-If the official website crashes, last-minute tickets can be found via External suppliers.
+If not, useExternal suppliers.

-Eiffel Tower Tickets: The Jungle Survival Guide
+Tickets and Skip the Line: The Jungle Survival Guide

 Here's the inconvenient truth about visiting the Eiffel Tower in 2026: Spontaneity is not an option.
 If we used to be able to get to the box office and wait half an hour, today that's history.
 The demand is huge, and the systems are collapsing.